Information causality as a tool for bounding the set of quantum correlations: Preliminaries

-where $I(\cdot;\cdot )$ is the Shannon mutual information between $a_i$ and $g$~\cite{pawlowski2009information}.
-In simple terms, the statement of the IC principle says that the amount of information potentially accessible by Bob cannot exceed the amount of information that Alice sends to him, which is bounded by the capacity of the communication channel $\mathcal C$.
-In Appendix~\ref{app:ic_statement}, we provide a derivation of the IC statement in Eq.~\eqref{eq:ic_statement} from the axioms of the mutual information for noisy channels.
-Note that in the original work of Ref.~\cite{pawlowski2009information}, the IC statement was derived only for the case of the noiseless channel.
+where $I(\cdot;\cdot )$ is the Shannon mutual information between $a_i$ and $g$, and $\mathcal C$ is the channel capacity.
+In simple terms, the statement of the IC principle says that the amount of information potentially accessible to Bob about $a_0,\dots,a_{n-1}$ cannot exceed the amount of information that Alice sends to him, which is bounded by the capacity of the communication channel $\mathcal C$.
+A derivation of Eq.~\eqref{eq:ic_statement} from the axioms of mutual information can be found in Appendix~\ref{app:ic_statement}.